Almost Famous (musical)

 Almost Famous is a 2019 stage musical with music by Tom Kitt, lyrics by Cameron Crowe and Kitt, and a book by Crowe.
 It is based on the 2000 film of the same name written and directed by Crowe.

-Based loosely on Crowe's life, the musical follows a teenager who becomes a journalist for Rolling Stone magazine in the 1970s.
+Loosely based on Crowe's life, the musical follows a teenager who becomes a journalist for Rolling Stone magazine in the 1970s.
 The show debuted in San Diego at The Old Globe in 2019, with previews beginning on September 13 and a premiere on September 27.
 It ran through October 27.
 Creative work continued during the COVID-19 shutdown.
-Like the film, the musical begins in the San Diego, California, home of the Miller family, progresses to the San Francisco offices of Rolling Stone magazine, and then travels through the United States on tour with the band Stillwater.
+Like the film, the musical begins in the San Diego, home of the Miller family, progresses to the San Francisco offices of Rolling Stone, and then travels through the United States on tour with the fictional band Stillwater.

 The Broadway production began previews on October 3, 2022, and opened November 3, 2022 at the Bernard B. Jacobs Theatre to mainly negative reviews.
 On December 19, it was announced that the show would close on January 8, 2023, after 30 previews and 77 performances.
 Critics thought the story didn't perform well on stage.
 The New York Times said the show was “too faithful to the movie to feel new, yet too staged to feel authentic.”
 Viewers also complained that the score lacked originality and memorability, but despite the poor reception, it received a nomination for Best Original Score at the 76th Tony Awards.

 In November 2023, Kitt and Crowe reworked Almost Famous during a residency at the Eugene O'Neill Theater Center in Waterford, Connecticut.
 Public readings of the workshop were given on November 11, 15, and 18.
 The workshop has not yet received public reviews.